 When to consider something else

 - If you don’t use a .gov/.mil domain and HTTPS.
-The banner text identifies .gov/.mil domains and HTTPS as indicators that a website is an official government website.
-Use the banner only if your site uses both the proper TLD and HTTPS.
+The Design System’s banner text identifies .gov and .mil domains and HTTPS as indicators that a website is an official government website.
+Use this banner only if your site uses both the proper top-level domain (TLD) and HTTPS.

 - Any time it would be misleading.
 The banner should be used to reduce confusion.
 Avoid using the banner on any site meant only for testing or otherwise not meant to be identified as an official government website.

 - Show the banner on every page.
 Use the banner at the top of every page of a site.
 It can be confusing or misleading if it appears on some pages and not others.

 - Avoid distraction.
-The banner appears on every page of your site.
-Choose background colors that fit with your site theme and avoid color combinations that draw excessive attention to the banner.
+The banner should appear on every page of your site.
+Choose background colors that fit with your site theme, and avoid color combinations that draw excessive attention to the banner.

 aria-labelto give the banner a useful name.
 Our default markup uses